AxisCommunications/acap-documentation/docs/axis-devices.md

 The ACAP is forward compatible for the firmware related to a specific SDK version.
 This means that the ACAP is compatible for the listed firmware version and future firmware versions until the next firmware LTS (Long Term Support).
-After an LTS, there may be breaking changes that breaks compatibility, for example when a deprecated API is removed.
+After an LTS, there may be changes that break compatibility, for example when a deprecated API is removed.
 Breaking changes are always announced in advance.